18F/content-guide/_pages/our-approach/be-concise.md

 Use:

 > Unfortunately, we can’t replace lost or stolen passes.
-[Get a new pass by visiting our website](https://www.recreation.gov/pass/).
+[Get a new pass on our website](https://www.recreation.gov/pass/).